luisbarrientosf/memorize-cards/README.md

 ## Demo

-You can visit [https://memorize-cards.vercel.app/](this link) to try a live demo deployed on Vercel.
+You can visit [this link](https://memorize-cards.vercel.app/) to try a live demo deployed on Vercel.

 ## How to run (dev)